-Want to learn the secrets to gaining true superhuman strength?
+Want to learn the secrets to gaining true superhuman calisthenics strength?

 If your main goal is big show off muscles that can’t lift anywhere near what they should, then this isn’t the post for you.

-I’m talking about strength that allows you to lift the heaviest you can, or perform advanced feats of bodyweight strength.
+Strength training is about allowing you to lift the heaviest you can, or perform advanced feats of bodyweight strength.

 Obey these rules and you will see the best strength gains you’ve seen in your life!